-Marie’s Big Idea: Marie worked with PocketLab Inc. to create a series of experiments that use wireless digital sensors to collect and analyze data in situations that are difficult to measure with traditional equipment.
-Marie was able to use the PocketLab to measure data points as diverse as motion, acceleration, angular velocity, magnetic field, pressure, altitude, and temperature.
+Marie’s Big Idea: Marie worked with PocketLab Inc. to create a series of experiments that used wireless digital sensors to collect and analyze data in situations that are difficult to measure with traditional equipment.
+Marie and her students were able to use the PocketLab to measure data points as diverse as motion, acceleration, angular velocity, magnetic field, pressure, altitude and temperature.

-Interesting Facts: In 2016, Marie and her class won a grant for a project entitled, “Student Exploration in Near Space”.
-Dorothy and her students launched a weather balloon equipped with a thermometer, barometer, and GPS.
+Interesting Facts: In 2016, Marie and her class won a grant for a project entitled “Student Exploration in Near Space.”
+They launched a weather balloon equipped with a thermometer, barometer, and GPS.
 Read more about her project here.

-Marie’s school is 100% Native American and strives to incorporate her students’ culture into her science lessons.
+Marie’s school is 100% Native American, and she strives to incorporate her students’ culture into her science lessons.
 Her teaching style follows research that shows effective teaching for Native American students strays from the traditional American education system by integrating a combination of inquiry and Native American cultural references.